yoirchalks/clinic-app/KNOWN_PROBLEMS.md

 ### Problem

 The current UI doesn't allow for users or staff to be added.
-This must be done by sending requests directly to the backend via a ... such as Postman.
+This must be done by sending requests directly to the backend via a HTTPrequest mocker, such as Postman.
+There is also no flexibility with regards to which staff member each patients get appointments.
+They are only allocated appointments with their primary provider as set when signing up.
+Similarly, rooms are allocated based on first available room as opposed to matching room type with staff's need.

 ### Solution